tests-always-included/wick/formulas/wick-base/README.md

     # Update that same user with a new shell.
     wickMakeUser fidian --shell=/bin/zsh

+    # Create a user that's also in the 'sudoers' and 'special' groups.
+    wickMakeUser fidian --group=sudoers,special

     # Create a system account that can't login.
 It is used to
     # run a special server that's installed in /opt/myserver.